Once the strategy is ready, how does the organization kickstart the strategy implementation?

 The significant reason to use a digital board is to have a shared surface everybody can write on simultaneously.
 It becomes a platform for the company where each column on the board represents one focus area.

 The idea of using a digital board is to have a common platform where everybody can write at the same time.
 Each column on the board makes up a single focus area.
 Each card on the board, inside the columns, represents a specific task, a bit like sticky notes on a whiteboard.
+This truly helps with kickstarting the strategy implementation.

 The shared digital board is visible to the whole organization, allowing everybody to see how the strategy implementation becomes a reality.
 Deploying this type of setup is an opportunity for every organization, no matter what size it is.